forry/GPUEngine-examples/geGL 2 Shaders/QtGui/tutorial.md

   engine specific file.
 Or they could be generated or inserted in the source files.
 We cover this two methods since we have two shaders.
 A fragment shader and a vertex shader.
 Fragment shader is a simpler one so let's begin with it.
 We can find it's source in the static variable in our OpenGLWindow.

-  \snippet OpenGLWindow.cpp fragment
+ \snippet "geGL 2 Shaders/QtGui/OpenGLWindow.cpp" fragment

   It is defined as a multi line string literal.
 The other shader is available as a text file triag_vs.glsl.
 Since it is somewhere on our disk we are unable to just open it from our program via the relative path.
-Remember that an out of source build is a good practice and even if we could miraculously guarantee that our exe file and the shader are together the relative path actualy refers to a working directory from where we started the executable not to the executable intself.
+Remember that an **out of source** build is a good practice and even if we could miraculously guarantee that our exe file and the shader are together the relative path actualy refers to a working directory from where we started the executable not to the executable intself.
-  In production code we have the thin probably installed and there is an absolute path to it in e.g. window registry or we are just forcing user to run the application in our install directory.
-Here in this example we just use CMake to get the path for us since we are not installing anything.
+  In production code we have the thing probably installed and there is an absolute path to it in e.g. window registry or we are just forcing user to run the application in our install directory.
+Basicaly the situation of an installed package vs the developers build environment is very different.
+Both of them needs to be dealt with separately.
+Here we are working as developers.
+So in this example we use CMake to get the path for us since we are not installing anything.
 The only information we have is from our build configuration.
   And since the purpose of these examples are to be read and build from the source code this is ok.
   \code{.cmake}